liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 guest photos and videos that we'll upload.
 From the Add menu, select *Folder*.
 The new folder form appears.
 Since the folder is for storing Lunar Resort guest media, name the folder *Resort Guest Media*.
 You can optionally describe the folder.
-The folder is initially viewable by site members, but we'll change that after we create it.
-Click the *More Options* link to show checkboxes for more permissions.
-By default, site members are able to add files to the folder and subscribe to the file changes in the folder.
+Initially anyone can view the folder, but we'll change that after we create it.
+Expand the *Permissions* section link to show checkboxes for more permissions.
+By default, site members are able to add files, subfolders, and shortcuts and subscribe to changes to the folder's files.
 Deselect all of these checkboxes, as we only want resort media managers to modify the folder's files.
 Click *Save* to finish creating the folder.

 Note that you can force users to add only certain document types to a folder.
 By default, child folders inherit the restrictions of their parent folder.
 You can change this behavior by editing the folder and selecting the allowed document types.

-If workflow is enabled, you can specify different workflow definitions per folder.
+If workflow is enabled for the Document Library, you can specify different workflow definitions per folder.
 Furthermore, you can specify different workflow definitions per document type and per folder.
 You can set this by editing the folder.